The Andrew W. Mellon Fellowship for Diversity, Inclusion & Cultural Heritage

 The Andrew W. Mellon Fellowship for Diversity, Inclusion & Cultural Heritage includes the following components:

-- Orientation: Fellows will participate in a two-day orientation seminar (the first to be held in April 2020), to include a series of seminars, guided conversations, and workshops, with a focus on skills-based mentoring.
+- Orientation: Fellows will participate in a two-day orientation seminar (in April), to include a series of seminars, guided conversations, and workshops, with a focus on skills-based mentoring.

 - RBMS conference & customized career advancement workshops: During their first year in the program, fellows will receive funding to attend the annual conference of the Rare Books and Manuscripts Section (RBMS) of the Association of College and Research Libraries.
 In addition to participating in the conference, fellows will be joined by expert guest speakers for a working lunch and a series of pre-conference workshops focusing on aspects identified as key to career advancement in the field.
 These workshops will serve not only to enhance working knowledge and skills, but also to introduce fellows to additional mentors.